jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

   or

-  .. admonition:: if you are using Linux_ or `Windows Subsystem Linux`_ type this in the terminal_
+  .. admonition:: if you are using Linux_ or `Windows Subsystem for Linux`_ type this in the terminal_

     .. code-block:: shell
       :emphasize-lines: 1